otrv4/otrv4/otrv4.md

     See "Revealing MAC Keys"
 ```

-## Socialist Millionaires Protocol (SMP)
+## Socialist Millionaires Protocol (SMP) version 2

 TODO: This may need to be moved.
-TODO: Define TLV
-TODO: Update to new notation: integers and points.

-The Socialist Millionaires' Protocol allows two parties with secret information x and y respectively to check whether (x==y) without revealing any additional information about the secrets.
+The Socialist Millionaires' Protocol allows two parties with secret information `x` and `y` respectively to check whether `x == y` without revealing any additional information about the secrets.
 The protocol used by OTR is based on the work of Boudot, Schoenmakers and Traore (2001).
 A full justification for its use in OTR is made by Alexander and Goldberg, in a paper published in 2007.
 The following is a technical account of what is transmitted during the course of the protocol.

 While data messages are being exchanged, either Alice or Bob may run SMP to detect impersonation or man-in-the-middle attacks.